-Play times are organised to ensure that, for example boys are not allowed to monopolise areas of the playground for exclusive games of football.
-Comments based on sex-stereotyping (e.g. "Boys are brave and don't cry" or "Nice girls don't play rough games") are discouraged.
+Comments based on gender-stereotyping (e.g. "boys are brave and don't cry" or "nice girls don't play rough games") are discouraged.

-Pupils of both sexes participate equally in all sporting activities, including football, netball, rounders, touch rugby and quick cricket.
+Pupils of both sexes participate equally in all sporting activities, including football, netball, swimming, tag rugby and cricket.
 All extra-curricular clubs and activities are open to both sexes, and where both boys and girls have elected to participate in such clubs, mixed gender teams may and have represented the school.